CODESYS

 Since .project and .library files are the standard working file, it is the recommended format for storage in Copia.

 To get set up, simply store the file in a Copia repository.
-Once you perform the appropriate operations, you'll be able to see your project file and all of its data from both the Web App and Desktop App.
+Once you perform the appropriate commit and push operations, you'll be able to see your project file and all of its data from both the Web App and Desktop App.

 Configuring Export Files